 A two-time HBO Def Poet and Emmy Award-Winner, Joe Hernández-Kolski is an actor/poet/comedian who is constantly in demand, known for his live performances that are hard-hitting, truthful and incredibly funny.
 Originally from Chicago, Joe now lives in Los Angeles.
 He is a graduate of Princeton University where he worked closely with respected academics Dr. Cornel West and Nobel Prize Winner Toni Morrison.

 As an actor, Joe stays balanced between film, television and stage.
-He can be seen in the upcoming Netflix reboot of Gilmore Girls.
+He can be seen in the Netflix reboot of Gilmore Girls in a role that was written for Lin-Manuel Miranda.
 He recently spent the summer in Chicago studying at the famed School at Steppenwolf.
 Joe writes a lot of his own material, from award-winning short films to numerous solo shows.
 His work has received glowing reviews in the LA Weekly and The New York Times.
 Joe’s first solo hip-hop theater piece, You Wanna Piece of Me? was recently published by the University of Michigan press in a hip-hop theater anthology, Say Word: Voices from Hip Hop Theater.

 He was the host/co-writer of Sí TV’s Not So Foreign Filmmakers Showcase, where he was able to combine his comedic writing & performing with his passion for Latino film.
 Other hosting highlights include the annual NALIP Awards which he hosted for four years in a row and the 2009 NCLR Conference where he kept the packed house laughing at the House of Blues in Chicago.